-Clinical findings of IPF, NSIP and COP patients subjected to this study
+Clinical findings of IPF, NSIP, and COP patients subjected to this study

-Table 1 summarises all subjects studied.
-It is of note that eight out of 51 IPF patients later showed episodes of acute exacerbation.
-VC was significantly lower in cNSIP patients than in IPF, fNSIP or COP patients.
-The mean serum levels of KL-6 greatly and significantly (p<0.01) increased in IPF (n=37; 1,346.0 \pm 145.6 U·mL-1), fNSIP (n=7; 913.3 \pm 197.9 U·mL-1) and COP (n=9; 905.2 \pm 619.1 U·mL-1) patients compared to the healthy control subjects (n=66; 104.5 \pm 11.9 U·mL-1).
-The levels in IPF and fNSIP patients were slightly higher that those of COP patients (p<0.01 and p<0.05, respectively).
+Table 1 summarizes all subjects used in this study.
+It is of note that eight of 51 IPF patients later showed episodes of acute exacerbation.
+VC was significantly lower in cNSIP patients than in IPF, fNSIP, or COP patients.
+The mean serum levels of KL-6 greatly and significantly (P < 0.01) increased in IPF (n=37, 1346.0 ± 145.6 U/mL), fNSIP (n=7, 913.3 ± 197.9 U/mL) and COP (n=9, 905.2 ± 619.1 U/mL) patients compared to those in healthy control subjects (n=66, 104.5 ± 11.9 U/mL).
+The levels in IPF and fNSIP patients were slightly higher that those of COP patients (P < 0.01 and P < 0.05, respectively).

-Periostin is a novel component of fibrosis predominant in UIP and fNSIP but not in cNSIP and COP
+Periostin is a novel component of fibrosis predominant in UIP and fNSIP, but not in cNSIP and COP

-First, we evaluated 14 rat anti-periostin mAbs to determine whether these mAbs could be used for immunohistochemical analysis.
+We first evaluated 14 rat anti-periostin mAbs for whether these mAbs could be used for immunohistochemical analysis.
 We found that two anti-human periostin mAbs (clones SS19B and SS5D) can be used for the immunohistochemical analysis.
-Moreover, the positive reactivity (periostin proteins) in lungs of UIP patients detected by these two mAbs were exactly the same as those detected by rabbit anti-human periostin polyclonal antibodies (data not shown).
-Therefore, in this study we used SS19B and SS5D to perform immunohistochemical analysis.
+Moreover, the positive reactivities (periostin proteins) in lungs of UIP patients detected by these two mAbs were exactly the same as those detected by rabbit anti-human periostin polyclonal Ab (data not shown).
+Therefore, in this study, we used SS19B and SS5D to perform immunohistochemical analysis.

 We investigated the expression of periostin in lung tissues obtained from 25 UIP, 20 fNSIP, seven cNSIP and five COP patients.
 Normal lung tissues were obtained from five non-smokers who underwent lung cancer extirpation.
-Representative periostin expressions in the lung tissues obtained from a representative control subject (69-yr-old female), a UIP patient (64-yr-old male), an fNSIP patient (62-yr-old female), a cNSIP (56-yr-old female) and a COP patient (76-yr-old female) are shown in figures 1 and 2.
+Representative periostin expressions in the lung tissues obtained from a representative control subject (69-year-old female), a UIP patient (64-year-old male), a fNSIP patient (62-year-old female), cNSIP (56-year-old female) and a COP patient (76-year-old female) are shown in Fig. 1A and 1B.

-Periostin was not observed in pulmonary cells including epithelial cells, alveolar macrophages and most bronchiolar basement membrane of normal lung tissues, but was very weakly deposited in part of the bronchiolar basement membrane (data not shown).
-In contrast, the lung tissues of UIP showed strong expression of periostin in fibroblasts, especially in FF areas, but not in regenerative alveolar epithelium or macrophages, areas showing established fibrosis or inflammatory cells (fig. 2a).
-Moreover, in UIP priostin was strongly expressed in the interstitium of alveoli, which appeared to be normal (fig. 2b).
-In fNSIP, periostin was also strongly expressed in fibroblasts, but not strongly expressed in regenerative alveolar epithelium and macrophages, or inflammatory cells.
+Periostin was not observed in pulmonary cells including epithelial cells, alveolar macrophages, and most bronchiolar basement membrane of normal lung tissues, but was very weakly deposited in a part of bronchiolar basement membrane (data not shown).
+In contrast, the lung tissues of UIP showed strong expression of periostin in fibroblasts, especially in FF areas, but not in regenerative alveolar epithelium or macrophages, the areas showing established fibrosis, or inflammatory cells (left panel in Fig. 1B).
+Moreover, in UIP, priostin was strongly expressed in the interstitium of alveoli, which seemed to be normal (right panel in Fig. 1B).
+In fNSIP, periostin was also strongly expressed in fibroblasts, but barely in regenerative alveolar epithelium and macrophages, or inflammatory cells.
 In cNSIP and COP, periostin was scarcely observed in alveolar septa and inflammatory cells.
 However, periostin was expressed in the intra-luminal fibrosis of alveolar ducts in COP patients.
-It has been well recognised that the intra-luminal fibrosis of alveolar ducts in COP patients is potentially reversible.
-These results demonstrate that periostin is a novel component for ongoing fibroproliferation especially in UIP, fNSIP and COP patients.
-Semi-quantitative analysis showed that periostin expressing cells in the lungs of UIP (n=25), fNSIP (n=20), cNSIP (n=6) and COP (n=4) were significantly (p<0.05) increased when compared to normal lung tissues (n=15).
-In addition, periostin expressing cells in the lungs of UIP were significantly increased as compared to fNSIP, cNSIP and COP (fig. 3).
+It has been well recognized that the intra-luminal fibrosis of alveolar ducts in COP patients is potentially reversible.
+These results demonstrate that periostin is a novel component for ongoing fibroproliferation especially in UIP, fNSIP, and COP patients.
+Semi-quantitative analysis showed that periostin expressing cells in the lungs of UIP (n=25), fNSIP (n=20), cNSIP (n=6), and COP (n=4) were significantly (P < 0.05) increased when compared to normal lung tissues (n=15).
+In addition, periostin expressing cells in the lungs of UIP were significantly increased as compared to fNSIP, cNSIP and COP (Fig. 1C).

-Serum periostin levels are significantly elevated in IPF patients reflecting expression of periostin in lung tissues
+Serum periostin levels are significantly elevated in IPF patients, reflecting expression of periostin in lung tissues